-Blue Harbor Resort is a luxury resort on the shores of Lake Michigan conveniently located just off of I-43 in Sheboygan.
-The sprawling property features amenities such as an indoor water park, a spa, a seasonal, outdoor pool and an arcade.
+Blue Harbor Resort is a luxury resort on the shores of Lake Michigan conveniently located just off I-43 in Sheboygan.
+The sprawling property features amenities such as an indoor water park, a spa, a seasonal, outdoor pool, and an arcade.

 14. Canoe Bay

-Canoe Bay is an couples-only lodge located on 300 acres of lakefront property on Dead Goose Lake.
+Canoe Bay is a couples-only lodge located on 300 acres of lakefront property on Dead Goose Lake.
 The lodge features an upscale take on rustic accommodations.
 Room options include both standard rooms in the lodge as well as private cabins for more privacy.
-Rooms all have flat-screen TVs, DVD players and mini-fridges.
+Rooms all have flat-screen TVs, DVD players, and mini-fridges.

-Some of the rooms have fireplaces, saunas and whirlpool tubs.
+Some of the rooms have fireplaces, saunas, and whirlpool tubs.
 As a nice touch, continental breakfast is served room-service style in the room, and there is an elegant restaurant on-site for further dining options.
-There is also both fitness center and massage services available.
+There are also both fitness center and massage services available.

 15. Grand Geneva Resort and Spa